yahoo/CaffeOnSpark/README.md

 cluster](../../wiki/GetStarted_local) and [AWS EC2
 cluster](../../wiki/GetStarted_EC2).

-Please note:

 * Batch sizes specified in prototxt files are per device.
 * Memory layers should not be shared among GPUs, and thus "share_in_parallel: false" is required for layer configuration.

 ## Building for Spark 2.X

-To Build for Spark 2.X do one of the following:
+If you were building off of a local version - e.g. any **SNAPSHOT** then you first need to do **mvn install** of your local version to your local maven repository as follows:

+   cd $SPARK_HOME
+   mvn <spark options\> install

+Next: configure the **CaffeOnSpark/caffe-grid** maven build to use the correct versions of Spark for your environment.

+You may either :

-1)  Accept the "default" spark2.X settings which are:
+1)  Accept the "default" Spark2.X settings by using

+     mvn -Dspark2 clean package

+The default settings are:

   - spark-2.0.0-SNAPSHOT
   - hadoop-2.7.1
   - scala-2.11.7

-You can do this as follows:

-     mvn -Dspark2 <other maven options>

-2) OR you can manually specify particular values yourself.
+2) You can manually specify particular values yourself.
 For example for the 2.0.0-preview with hadoop 2.7.2 and scala 2.11.8:

-I
-    mvn -Dspark.version=2.0.0-preview -Dhadoop.version=2.7.2 -Dscala.major.version=2.11 -Dscala.version=2.11.8
+    mvn -Dspark.version=2.0.0-preview -Dhadoop.version=2.7.2 -Dscala.major.version=2.11 -Dscala.version=2.11.8 clean package

-**Spark 2.0.0-SNAPSHOT note**  You will first need to do the following:
-- in the Spark git clone :

--      mvn **install** \<other spark options\>

-Then:  update the CaffeOnSpark caffe-grid/pom.xml in the "spark2" profile section:  set the correct spark (e.g. **2.0.0-SNAPSHOT**),scala (e.g. **2.11.7**)), and hadoop (e.g. **2.7.1**)) versions:

- make sure that the Spark version matches the value in the $SPARK_HOME that you published (```mvn install``` from)

 ## Mailing List